 Massachusetts generally restricts people from receiving an FID card or License to Carry if they:2

-- Has been convicted of (or who was adjudicated as a youthful offender or delinquent child for the commission of) a:
+- Have been convicted of (or adjudicated as a youthful offender or delinquent child for the commission of) a:

 - Misdemeanor punishable by imprisonment for more than two years;

 - Misdemeanor crime of domestic violence as defined in 18 U.S.C.
 921(a)(33);

 - Violent crime as defined by Massachusetts law3;

 - Violation of any law regulating the use, possession, ownership, transfer, purchase, sale, lease, rental, receipt or transportation of weapons or ammunition for which a term of imprisonment may be imposed; or

 - Violation of any law regulating the use, possession or sale of controlled substances.

 - Are or have been committed to a hospital or institution for mental illness, alcohol or substance abuse;

 - Are or have been under the appointment of a guardian or conservator on the grounds that he or she lacks the mental capacity to contract or manage his or her affairs;